 When can I use ½ inch drywall?

 A ½ inch drywall has a wide application in home construction due to its thick feature.
-It comes with a larger size and still maintains an ultra-lightweight.
+It comes in a larger size and still maintains an ultra-lightweight.
 It can be used either in a vertical or horizontal installation.

 3/8 Vs 1/2 Review – Conclusion

 It is therefore pertinent to make a suitable choice fit for the exact purpose you need it for either for a professional service or as a handy DIY tool.

 Hope that you found this 3/8 Vs 1/2 article useful and helpful!
-Please share with me in comments and don’t forget to check our other posts – Sunex Tools Review could be interesting for you!
+Please share with me in the comments and don’t forget to check our other posts – Sunex Tools Review could be interesting for you!